aioz-ai/air-blogs-cms/CONTRIBUTING.md

 This will create a folder `[REPO_NAME_YOU_CHOOSE]/` in your local directory.

-Aricles and blogs are stored in `content/` folder.
-Blog does not provide multi-lingual feature yet.
-Articles supplort multi language and they are stored in each language folder.
+- Aricles and blogs are stored in `blog/` folder.
+- Tutorials are stored in `guides/` folder.
+- Documentations are stored in `docs/` folder.

 ```
 content # content root directory
-├── blog  # blog articles goes herre
+├── blog    # blog, articles
-│   └── assets # blog artcile related static assets, eg images
-├── en # wiki artciles, English version
+├── docs    # wiki
-└── zh-CN # wiki artciles, Simplified Chinese version
+└── guides  # tutorials
 ```

 Go to content and edit your files.
-While you are editing, you can start a local server to live preview your files, or using markdown viewer in a text editor such as Atom/Sublime.
+While you are editing, you can use an IDE to preview your files, or using markdown viewer in a text editor such as Atom/Sublime.

 When you are done with your modification, add your changes and submit the commit as pull request.